I start all my meetings, coaching calls, and facilitations with celebrations. It is just good neuroscience.

 Level 1 – Uncomfortable

 Some of us have a hard time appreciating anything in our life.
 We downplay birthdays, promotions, public accolades, and dismiss attempts at affirmations for major successes.
 We are more comfortable focusing on what didn’t go right or the downside of these celebrations – “Another year closer to death” or “Sure there will be a bit more pay, but a lot more work!”
+This is often because those things we appreciated as children were taken away.

 Level 2 – Event Focused